decred/dcrstakepool/README.md

 - dcrstakepool attempts to connect to all of the wallet servers on startup or error out if it cannot do so

 - dcrstakepool takes a user's pubkey, validates it, calls getnewaddress on all the wallet servers, then createmultisig, and finally importscript.
 If any of these RPCs fail or returns inconsistent results, the RPC client built-in to dcrstakepool will shut down and will not operate until it has been restarted.
 Wallets should be verified to be in sync before restarting.

+- User API Tokens have an issuer field set to baseURL from the configuration file.
+  Changing the baseURL requires all API Tokens to be re-generated.

 ## Backups, monitoring, security considerations